procedure1/AutoBS/README.md

 Thanks to Kylemc for allowing me to work from their original code!
 The original `NJS Fixer` is designed to be used on a per-song basis more or less (IMHO). `Auto NJS Fixer` is designed to “set it and forget it.”
 360 maps with rapid turns prefer a long note spawn distance, hence the need for this.
 You can choose `Preserve Travel Time` if you want to keep the mapper’s intended duration of travel, reaction time and perceived note speed while letting you change the note spawn distance.
 Or you can use `Set Note Speed` to set your favorite speed and spawn distance; this works well for most songs.
 (But large speed changes don't work well on maps with high note density.)
 Overrides Beat Saber PLAYER OPTIONS > JUMP DURATION TYPE and OFFSET.

 NOTE: If settings cause the note speed to be slower than the mapper intended, score submission will be disabled.
 Also, `Auto NJS Fixer` is disabled by the original `NJS Fixer` and `JDFixer` if they are installed (enabled or not).
 Also, for maps with NJS events, a specified note spawn distance will vary when note speed varies.

+## Mixed Reality Portals
+Create circular or rectangular portals to see Beat Saber through a floating mixed reality window.
+NOTE: Requires `Virtual Desktop App`.
+Turn on Streaming > VR Passthrough > Environment.
+These Virtual Desktop setting work well for me: Default Color Green (r:0, g:255, b:0), Similarity: 10%, Smoothness: 25%, Opacity: 50%.
+Its best to use custom color schemes to avoid pure green in your maps.
+(The AutoBS config file lets you change the passthrough color if you like.)

 ## Beat Sage Cleaner